reshamas/reshamas.github.io/_posts/2018-09-30-highlights-from-the-2018-NYC-WiMLDS-scikit-sprint.md

 ## Sprint Repo
 The 2nd Annual NYC WiMLDS / Scikit Sprint was held on Saturday, September 29 at Stack Exchange in New York City.
-This is our repository for all items related to the [2018 NYC WiMLDS Scikit Sprint](https://github.com/WiMLDS/scikit-sprint-nyc-2018)
+This is our repository for all items related to the [2018 NYC WiMLDS Scikit Sprint](https://github.com/WiMLDS/scikit-sprint-nyc-2018).

-## Advertising Sprint
-A few weeks before the sprint, we still had 30 spots open.
-The below tweet reached so many scikit-learn users that it ensured that all spots were taken.
-We even had two attendees who lived in Europe (one in Belgium and one in Paris).
-They were visiting NYC during that time, and so joined the event on Saturday.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">There&#39;s still some spots left in the <br>NYC Women in Machine Learning &amp; Data Science Scikit-learn Sprint on September 29!
-Joing <a href="https://twitter.com/reshamas?ref_src=twsrc%5Etfw">@reshamas</a> and me for a day of contributing to OSS! <a href="https://t.co/vpsdafg4DD">https://t.co/vpsdafg4DD</a></p>&mdash; Andreas Mueller (@amuellerml) <a href="https://twitter.com/amuellerml/status/1037001088371752960?ref_src=twsrc%5Etfw">September 4, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## [History of Scikit-Learn](http://scikit-learn.org/stable/about.html) Python Library